 Scottie’s Sexuality

 We never know Scottie at his best, because even at Midge’s apartment in the first scene, he’s had traumatizing nightmares and newly discovered acrophobia.
-Even beyond this debilitation though, he seems somewhat stuffy and repressed, which is the point of showing off his weird non-relationship with Midge.
-To bring the topic to the forefront, Hitchcock even has him look at a bra as a “doohicky” and “a hobby” rather than something alluring and invoking of passion.
-Midge outright calls Scottie the only man for her, and he makes an uninspired comment about his availability without taking the initiative—even choosing to change the subject and a few minutes later go home.
-All of these cues represent Hitchcock going out of his way to show us Scottie is lacking romantic passion, almost borderline asexual, even with a willing and decently attractive woman right in front of him.
+Even beyond this debilitation, the guy seems somewhat stuffy and repressed, demonstrated by his weird non-relationship with Midge.
+To make sure we get the point, Hitchcock even has Scottie look at a bra as a “doohicky” and “a hobby” rather than an alluring invitation.
+Midge outright calls Scottie “the only man for [her,]” and he makes an uninspired comment about his availability without taking the initiative—even choosing to change the subject and offering to go home.
+All of these cues Hitchcock uses are deliberate, showing us that Scottie is almost completely asexual, even with a willing and decently attractive woman right in front of him.

-It’s unclear whether Scottie just never met the right girl, or the right circumstances, but his sexual drive is currently nonexistent.
-Of course, the whole point of the movie is that there’s in fact a deep and powerful drive within him just waiting to be awakened by the right woman, and once ignited it engulfs himself and everyone around him.
-So in hindsight, Scottie claiming that tomorrow he will be “a free man,” after losing his corset, is ironic because that is when he will also see Madeleine for the first time.
+It’s unclear whether Scottie just never met the right girl, or the right circumstances, but his sexual drive is seemingly nonexistent.
+Of course, the whole point of the movie is that there is in fact a deep and powerful drive within him just waiting to be awakened by the right woman.
+Once ignited, this passion will engulf himself and everyone around him in one of the most destructive romances the cinema has to offer.
+In hindsight, Scottie claiming in the opening scene that tomorrow he will be “a free man,” (after losing his corset,) is ironic because that is when he will also see Madeleine for the first time.
+From that moment on, all his thoughts and actions will revolve around her until the final frame of the movie.
+She becomes his center of gravity, especially during the “detective sequences,” guiding him from one location to the next as the Earth dominates the Moon.

-It’s undeniable that Scottie took the assignment because he thought Madeleine was beautiful from the first and didn’t mind having an excuse to look at her all day.
-But a pretty face alone does not explain his obsessive fixation on her later in the film.
-I think part of the reason why Scottie imprints on Madeleine so much is because she’s an unsolvable puzzle, which as a detective must be intriguing to him.
-That, and saving her from the bay probably made Scottie feel powerful, important and like a man again especially after feeling guilty about his police colleague’s death.
-Traditionally men would be the hunters and protectors of the tribe, guarding their women from danger.
-In our modern lives this once essential role is more or less obsolete (or at least obfuscated and less carnally satisfying for all involved), so saving Madeleine could have tapped into a primal masculine role which most men only experience once or twice if at all anymore.
+It’s undeniable that Scottie took Gavin’s assignment because he thought Madeleine was beautiful and didn’t mind having an excuse to look at her all day.
+But a pretty face alone does not explain this obsessive fixation on her as we see throughout the film–that’s mostly left up to the viewer to fill in.
+I think part of the reason why Scottie imprints on Madeleine so deeply is because she’s an unsolvable puzzle, which as a detective must be intriguing to him.
+That, and saving her from the bay probably made Scottie feel powerful, important and like a man again especially after feeling responsible for his police colleague’s death.
+Traditionally, men would be the hunters and protectors of the tribe, guarding their women from danger.
+In our modern lives this once essential role is more or less obsolete (or at least obfuscated and less carnally satisfying for all involved), so saving Madeleine could have tapped into a primal masculine role that most men only experience once or twice if at all anymore.

 Scottie’s Morality

 Scottie’s a decent guy as evidenced by several moments in the film.
 Firstly, he agreed to help Gavin out in the first place by watching over Madeleine.
-Scottie had no obligation to do so, especially considering his recent troubles, their dormant friendship and the enormous cost in time such a project would entail.
-A second point in Scottie’s favor is in how he saves Madeleine’s life and takes genuine personal interest in helping her overcome her fits of apparition after the fact.
-This is rising above the call of duty Gavin placed in him, which was merely to report where she goes so Gavin can explain the situation to a doctor.
-Technically speaking, after the second meeting with Gavin, Scottie’s work is done and he is under no moral or professional obligation to continue.
+Scottie had no obligation to do so, especially considering his recent troubles, their obviously dormant friendship as well as the enormous cost in time such a project would entail.
+A second point in Scottie’s favor is how he saves Madeleine’s life and takes genuine personal interest in helping her overcome these fits of apparition after the fact.
+This is rising above the call of duty Gavin placed in him, which was merely to report where she goes so he (Gavin) can fully explain the situation to a doctor.
+Technically speaking, after the second meeting with Gavin where Scottie describes Madeleine’s routine, his work is done and he is under no moral or professional obligation to continue.
 Third, Scottie keeps Midge at arms length but does seem to enjoy her company and they have a good, playful back and forth.
-He doesn’t appear to be stringing her along as he plays the field, and he doesn’t expect her to wait around for him either.
+He doesn’t appear to be stringing her along as he plays the field (“aren’t you ever gonna get married?”), and he doesn’t expect her to wait around for him either.
 It’s not Scottie’s fault he doesn’t reciprocate her feelings, and for his part he seems to be totally unaware how strong her attraction is.
-(He even assumes her distorted picture of Carlotta is a joke rather than the romantic overture she intended it to be. )
+(He even assumes Midge’s distorted picture of Carlotta is a joke rather than the romantic overture she intended it to be. )

 All that said, there is a darker side to Scottie as well.
 The way he handles Madeleine’s unconscious form after saving her from the bay was always an uncomfortable detail for me since my first viewing.
-He undressed his friends’ wife and took a vulnerable woman to his apartment rather than call a medic or her husband.
-I don’t believe Scottie had any ill intent but it was certainly inappropriate.
-After her death, as understandable and sad as his longing is, it’s nonetheless creepy watching him prowling back to all the locations she used to go, almost like a single-minded stalker.
+He undressed his friend’s wife and took a vulnerable woman to his apartment rather than just call a medic or her husband.
+I don’t believe Scottie…did anything…but it was certainly inappropriate and weird.
+Also, after Madeleine’s death, as understandable and sad as his longing is, it’s nonetheless creepy watching him prowling back to all the locations she used to go, almost like a single-minded stalker.
 Scottie’s treatment of Judy is also monstrous from the very beginning, barging in and interrogating her, taking her on a date when he wasn’t totally interested (and for all he knew, neither was she), making her economically dependent on him and of course remaking her in the image of his dead ex.
-Call it love, or lust, or limerence but whatever it was it turned the gentle, soft-spoken Scottie into an unsavory, aggressive figure.
+Call it love, or lust, or limerence but whatever it was, it turned the gentle, soft-spoken Scottie into an unsavory, aggressive figure.

 One aspect that balances Scottie’s darkness and keeps him from becoming totally unlikable is that he’s just such a pitiful character as well.
-Scottie is the only one of three men who couldn’t make the jump between rooftops at the beginning, and our first look at the character has him clinging to a gutter for dear life.
-He spends the entire movie duped by a lie, unwittingly aiding in a murder and then reliving the dark story of Carlotta.
-Scottie’s two big heroic moments, saving Madeleine from the bay and solving the mystery of her recurring dream, were fake triumphs he was set up to have.
+Scottie is the only one of three men who couldn’t make the jump between rooftops at the film’s introductory chase sequence, and our first look at the character has him helplessly clinging to a gutter for dear life.
+He spends the entire movie duped by a lie, unwittingly aiding in a murder and then reliving the dark legacy of Carlotta.
+Scottie’s two big heroic moments: saving Madeleine from the bay and solving the mystery of her recurring dream, were fake triumphs he was set up to have.
 His dream woman, as it turns out, only talked to him because she was put up to it by another man, almost like a sick practical joke.

-In the second half, it’s not totally clear how much Judy actually still loves Scottie and how much of it is guilt, fear and pity that keeps her in the relationship.
 Scottie is very much a weak, impotent person at the mercy of forces he can’t control.
-The tower and his failure to climb it alone is a pretty direct metaphor for impotency.
-It’s also significant how random and almost comical it is that after he does conquer the tower and his vertigo that the nun should appear and lead to Judy’s death.
-In what should have been his one moment of power in the film, breaking free from the fantasy and solving the murder, he’s rendered impotent again by a hapless old crone of all things.
+In the second half, it’s not totally clear how much Judy actually still loves Scottie and how much of her motivation is guilt, fear or pity.
+His failure to climb the tower, to protect his woman, are direct and universal metaphors for impotency.
+It’s also significant how random and almost comical it is that after he does conquer the tower and his vertigo that a nun should appear and lead to Judy’s death.
+In what should have been his one moment of power in the film, breaking free from the fantasy and solving the murder, he’s rendered useless again by a hapless old crone of all people.
 It’s the ultimate insult, the final reminder of how weak and unlucky Scottie really is.
-In all these respects, Scottie is the embodiment of mens’ greatest fears: looking weak or foolish (especially in front of women), being inadequate to protect or satisfy women and being duped or cuckolded by their partner.
+In all these respects, he is the embodiment of mens’ greatest fears: looking weak or foolish (especially in front of women), feeling inadequate to protect and satisfy women as well as getting cuckolded.
+(Which is how he felt when he realized Judy was the agent of another man’s will all along.)

 Scottie’s Revenge

 At the climax of the story, Scottie becomes enraged at Judy’s deception.
 He has a right to be angry—she’s an accomplice to murder and her actions drove him into crippling depression for over a year.
-But on the other hand, he still abused Judy during their entire relationship, then forced her against her will to the tower, reliving her most traumatic memory.
-As a result, Scottie indirectly caused her death when he might have called the police.
-She was guilty of a crime but it was not Scottie’s moral or legal right to manhandle and emotionally torture anyone, and it’s worth noting Judy clearly regretted her actions and was trying to repent for them by submitting to Scottie’s desires.
+But on the other hand, he still abused Judy during their entire relationship, forced her against her will to the tower, reliving her most traumatic memory.
+As a result, Scottie indirectly caused Judy’s death when he might simply have called the police.
+She was guilty of a crime but it was not Scottie’s moral or legal right to manhandle and emotionally torture anyone, and it’s worth noting Judy clearly regretted her actions and was trying to atone for them in her own misguided way by submitting to his desires.

-Scottie lost sight of the fact that while his dream girl never existed, he had something better—a woman willing to do all that to herself in order to become his dream girl.
-Scottie seems to overlook the fact that Judy tricking him means in a sense he never lost the love of his life at all and that she obviously loved him as Madeleine and continues to now as Judy.
+Scottie lost sight of the fact that, while his dream girl never existed, he had something potentially better—a woman willing to do all that to herself in order to become his dream girl so he could be happy.
+Judy’s initial deception means that, in a sense, he never lost the love of his life at all.
+In fact, she obviously loved him as Madeleine and continues to do so now as Judy.
 The woman he’s with has seen him at his worst and willingly sacrificed her own identity to bring out his best again.
 The question becomes, why does that not register to Scottie?
-Why is his first thought to taunt and guilt her and make the same mistake twice by going back to the Spanish Mission?
-Why was he so dead set on this that, even through the long car ride, he never calmed down or reconsidered his plan or her feelings?
+Why is his first thought to taunt and guilt her, making the same mistake twice by going back to the Spanish Mission?
+Why was he so dead-set on this elaborate revenge, even with time to reconsider during the long car ride?
+Was he truly so wrapped up on his own feelings of betrayal that he couldn’t put two and two together to realize Judy must love him as deeply as he loved Madeleine?

 Scottie’s Fate

-When we leave Scottie, he is in perhaps the lowest position of any protagonist in the history of cinema.
+When we leave Scottie, he is in perhaps the lowest position of any protagonist in the history of Golden Age Hollywood.
 He knows Gavin is guilty, but his only source of evidence is dead, and nobody else will recognize or care about the significance of the necklace.
-He is now truly responsible for someone’s death, and not just someone but his last chance at love.
+(How do we know it’s one of a kind?
+Couldn’t it be a fake?)
+He is now truly responsible for someone else’ death, as has been the source of his overwhelming guilt and depression from the first scene.
 This will certainly lead to an even worse mental breakdown.
-Scottie is in a very compromising situation—there will be a lot of questions about why he’s been caught with a similar looking woman who died in the same place and in the same manner—Scottie may even be retroactively charged for Madeleine’s death.
-Certainly there will be gossip and slander that damage Scottie’s credibility should he choose to accuse Gavin, let alone try to live a normal life after all this.
-He’s too old and too broken to ever have a real opportunity for love again; any chance with Midge was lost just to get this far.
+Scottie is in a very compromising situation—there will be a lot of questions about why he’s been caught with a similar looking woman who died in the same place and in the same manner—he may even be retroactively charged for Madeleine’s death.
+Certainly there will be gossip and slander that damage his credibility should he choose to accuse Gavin, let alone try to live a normal life after all this.
+He’s too old and too broken to ever have a real opportunity for romance again; any shot with Midge was lost just to get this far.
 He will never be the chief of police he always wanted to be.
-He basically has nothing he can do but follow after Judy—what else is there for Scottie to live for?
+He basically has nothing he can do but follow after Judy—what else is there for him to live for?

 Basically Scottie starts out as a seemingly decent man who is revealed in increasingly clear ways to be using the women his life instead of truly loving any of them.
 Midge is convenient friend who Scottie doesn’t really know, Madeleine becomes an object of romance and fulfillment for himself and a transformed Judy an attempt to recapture that.
 His efforts to recreate Madeleine in Judy betray his motives as true love offers freedom and works for the best for the other.